AMISO-MY/amiso-my.github.io/docs/_iso/IPhO.md

 If you are an IPhO alumnus, you can help us complete this page by [registering](/alumni) first.
 Thank you.

 # What is IPhO?
-Talk by Mr. Wan Mohd Amirul
+Talk by Mr. Wan Mohd Aimran
 {% include video id="lYZ7qqHmpog" provider="youtube" %}